 Spring is the perfect time for a hike, especially one that involves climbing 600 steps.
-Take in the gorge-ous views of Tallulah Gorge and get a strenuous workout in the processes with the Hurricane Falls Trail hike:
+Take in the gorge-ous views of Tallulah Gorge and get a strenuous workout in the process with the Hurricane Falls Trail hike.

 Tallulah Gorge State Park

 This 2-mile long, 1,000-foot deep canyon was formed by the Tallulah River and has been protected land as a Georgia State Park since 1993.
 A popular tourist attraction since the 1800s, Tallulah Gorge State Park continues to be a top destination for adventure travelers, who can hike, rock climb, mountain bike, kayak, swim, and raft the gorge.

 Hiking the Hurricane Falls Trail

 We started our hike from the Jane Hurt Yarn Interpretive Center.
 The trail traditionally starts by turning right at the first intersection, but we took a little detour to the left on the North Rim Trail toward Overlook 1A and Overlook 1.
 These look down into the gorge with views of the suspension bridge, Oceana Falls, and Bridal Veil Falls.
 At Overlook 1 you can see the towers used by tightrope walker Karl Wallenda to cross the gorge.

 The hike then backtracks past the Interpretive Center and the trailhead to Overlooks 3 and 2 for views of Hurricane Falls and Tempesta Falls.

 The trail then descends into the gorge.
 310 metal steps take you down to the suspension bridge that crosses the gorge, swaying 80 feet in the air.
 Once across the bridge, turn left and continue down another set of 221 steps to the gorge floor and base of Hurricane Falls.